Liberals (Sweden): Party leaders

-Affiliated organisations and international memberships
+Affiliated organisations

 The party has a youth organization called Liberal Youth of Sweden (Liberala ungdomsförbundet, LUF), which has its own platform and maintains a separate organisation from the party.

-Since 2019 its chairperson is Romina Pourmokhtari.
+Since 2024 its chairperson has been Anton Holmlund.

 There is also a women's organization called Liberal Women (Liberala Kvinnor, LK, chairperson Cecilia Elving) and immigrants' organization called Liberal Mångfald, LM, (Liberal Multicultural Association, chairperson Anna Steele Karlström).
 Additionally, party members maintain a number of small ad hoc "networks" addressing specific issues.

-Representation in the EU institutions
+International affiliation

 The Liberals is a member of the Alliance of Liberals and Democrats for Europe and Liberal International.
 It is also part of Liberal organisations on the Nordic and Baltic levels.
 The party's MEP sits with Renew Europe parliamentary group (previously ALDE).

-In the European Committee of the Regions, the Liberals sit in the Renew Europe CoR group with one full member for the 2020-2025 mandate.
+In the European Committee of the Regions, the Liberals sit in the Renew Europe CoR group with one full member for the 2025-2030 mandate.